dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w212-system-covenants/stories/crm-stories.md

 In the stateboard, narrow down the search, select a subset of customers, then proceed to operate on that subset by having it feedback into the chat.

+## Draft a welcome email for a customer

+When a new customer has been added, we want to send them an email to welcome them and confirm their details.
+We should generate this email and include it under their customer record.